Research

 Coding harness + modelFactory Droid + GPT-5.3 Codex77.3% Terminal-Bench 2.0(Codex tier)

 The harness contributes 2-6 points on top of raw model capability.
-The agent wrapping the model. its retry logic, tool-call validation, intermediate-step evaluation. is the dominant production variable.
+The agent wrapping the model, including retry logic, tool-call validation, and intermediate-step evaluation, is the dominant production variable.

 Best LLM for X: March decision framework